pinkymaxou/stargate-sgu/Build-Instructions/Build-Manual-Ring-1.md

 - Glue them in place using gorilla glue
 - Use a sharpy to mark the positive and the negative inside the ring.
 - Insert the magnet into "Home-magnet-holder_0.4mm-x1" and glue it in place on "stargate-back" (check the photo for details)

+Hall sensor are sensitive to polarity, so you need to test it before attempting to insert it in place.

 ![](./Assets/stargate-back-power-collector-zero-magnet.png)